actions/toolkit/.github/CONTRIBUTING.md

 # Contributions

 We welcome contributions in the form of issues and pull requests.
-We view the contributions and the process as the same for github and external contributors.
+We view the contributions and process as the same for internal and external contributors.

 ## Issues